gvwilson/thirdbit/teaching/design.md

 - `cut`, `sort`, `uniq`
 - `#!`

-## Step 4: How are concepts connected?
+## Step 4: How Are Concepts Connected?

 In this stage, you put the exercises in a logical order then derive a point-form course outline for the entire course from them.
 This is